 Cub Scouts in Pack 29 may wear the Journey to Excellence emblem on their right sleeve.
 The patch can only be worn during the current year of scouting.

-Pack 29 has about 80 Cub Scouts divided into 10 Dens; our pack is considered large in size for the District.
+Pack 29 has about 80 Cub Scouts divided into Dens based on age/sex; our pack is considered large in size for the District.

-New Tigers Dens are added each Fall replacing the Webelos Scouts who "cross over" to Boy Scouts in Spring.
+New Lion Dens are added each Fall replacing the Webelos Scouts who "cross over" to Scouts BSA in Spring.

 Pack 29 meets every Monday (It's best to click here to see the latest schedule...things do change unexpectedly!).
 Pack meetings are held at 6:30 pm at Red Clay Creek Presbyterian Church in Founders Hall.